WGBH-MLA/AAPB2/app/views/override/help/contribute.md

 ### 5. Delivery method

-Ideally, preservation files would be delivered to the Library of Congress and access files would be delivered separately to WGBH; however, we are open to simplifying the process when possible, such as having the donor deliver only one copy of the files (preservation and proxy or preservation only) to WGBH, which WGBH would then process and deliver on to the Library of Congress.
+Ideally, preservation files would be delivered to the Library of Congress and access files would be delivered separately to GBH; however, we are open to simplifying the process when possible, such as having the donor deliver only one copy of the files (preservation and proxy or preservation only) to GBH, which GBH would then process and deliver on to the Library of Congress.

 #### a. to the Library of Congress